SOCI 1301

 20 points (½ point per question)

 I reply to all assignments with the number of points you earned for that assignment.
-You must keep up with your points and take responsibility for tracking your total during the course.
-Don't expect me to do that for you.
-There is no reason for you to be confused, unsure or clueless about the number of points you've earned at any time during the course.
+You should keep up with your points and take responsibility for tracking your total during the course.
+There's no reason for you to be confused, unsure or clueless about the number of points you've earned at any time during the course.

-In general, I am responsible for giving you prompt, clear & useful feedback and for helping you become a better student & writer and a more critical thinker.
+In general, I am responsible for giving you prompt, clear and useful feedback and for helping you become a better student and writer and a more critical thinker.
 You are responsible for:

 Understanding Sociology, 5th Edition